 The Impact Of The C.M.S.
 On The Early Life Of Nkeze Nwoko II

-Following the death of his brother and through the quaint tradition of Igbu Na Nzo or widow inheritance, a young Omorhusi married his father’s widow, Onwughai.
+Following the death of his father Amoje and through the quaint tradition of Igbu Na Nzo or widow inheritance, a young Omorhusi married his father’s widow, Onwughai.
 Together, they had two children, Nkeze and Nwobe.

-Even though Omorhusi was uneducated and an unbeliever, he decided probably against the advice of the palace advisers to ‘give away’ the crown Prince Nkeze aged seven to Frances Hensley, a C.M.S. missionary.
+Even though Omorhusi was uneducated and an unbeliever, he probably decided against the advice of the palace advisers to ‘give away’ the crown Prince Nkeze to Frances Hensley, a C.M.S. missionary, aged seven.
 As his first son and heir to the throne, two possible reasons may have informed his decision.
 First, and most probable, Omorhusi inexplicably had the foresight to recognise this new and foreign religion as an ’empowerment’ tool for his son.
 Admittedly, how he figured this out is difficult to comprehend.
 Second, but highly unlikely, circumscribed by the quainter custom that forbade an heir from sleeping under the same roof as his father, Omorhusi’s hands may have been forced to give Nkeze away in order to conform to this tradition.

 Whatever the reasons, now in Frances Hensley’s care, a young Nkeze, together with other converts, notably Uwaje of the Umunede royal family, Eluemenan, a royal from Igbodo, and Ide of the Obior royal house evangelised with the C.M.S. for more than two decades.
 Getting them ready for an outreach visit to Obior, Frances writes: